 How does it work to offset emissions?

-Environmental projects can receive “carbon credits” when they can show that they have removed GHG gases from the atmosphere.
+Environmental projects can receive “carbon credits” when they show that they have removed GHG gases from the atmosphere.
 These are also known as carbon offset credits or simply carbon offset.
 One credit represents the removal of one “metric tonne of CO2”.
 Although, it is common to get credits for other gases as well.
-So, for one metric tonne of GHG removed (with the same effect as 1 tonne of CO2), one carbon credit is created.
+So, one carbon credit gets created for one metric tonne of GHG removed (with the same effect as 1 tonne of CO2).

 For example, if a private person releases one tonne of GHG, it can offset this emission by buying one carbon credit.
 In theory, this means that the person has a carbon footprint of zero.
-In fact, one tonne of CO2 is about the average monthly carbon footprint of a person in Europe.
+More so, one tonne of CO2 is about a person’s average monthly carbon footprint in Europe.

 Gold Standard principles